ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite:

++ [dynamite](https://docs.ropensci.org/dynamite), developed by Santtu Tikka together with Jouni Helske: Easy-to-use and efficient interface for Bayesian inference of complex panel (time series) data.
+The package supports joint modeling of multiple measurements per individual, time-varying and time-invariant effects, and a wide range of discrete and continuous distributions.
+Estimation of the models is carried out via Stan.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/554) by Nicholas Clark, and Lucy McGowan.

 + [postdoc](https://docs.ropensci.org/postdoc), developed by Jeroen Ooms: Generates simple and beautiful one-page HTML reference manuals with package documentation.
 Math rendering and syntax highlighting are done server-side in R such that no JavaScript libraries are needed in the browser, which makes the documentation portable and fast to load.
 It is available on [CRAN]( https://CRAN.R-project.org/package=postdoc).